 They touched down on Trade's city wall at midnight of the second day.
 Glaw grabbed Lykos' hand the moment his feet were on the ground and led the demon to a small storage room.
-The lock on the door was easily picked with a pair of pin squirreled away under a loose stone; common guard tactic for getting at off-limits snacks without getting caught.
+The lock on the door was easily picked with a pair of pins squirreled away under a loose stone; common guard tactic for getting at off-limits snacks without getting caught.
 They darted inside before any of the guards could round the nearby towers and spot them.

 "We'll wait here, let you catch your breath," Glaw said, helping Lykos to take a seat on an upside down bucket.
+He felt light as a feather, even if his mid was foggy; some rest would do them both good.

 Lykos brought his hands up to his face and covered his mouth, his breathing slowing bit by bit.